conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

     └── mypackage.cpp
 ```

-`pyproject.toml` declares the build backend and the basic project metadata:
+`pyproject.toml` declares the build backend and the project metadata:

 ```toml
 [build-system]